 Pros: Free pocket money app, no subscription, loading or transaction fees

-For families with kids ranging from preschool to college, Famzoo is one of the best pocket money apps.
-This online family bank is a one-stop shop for the entire family’s online banking needs, whether it’s prepaid cards for the kids, tracking cash flow in real life, monitoring allowances or donating to your kids’ favourite charities.
+Famzoo is basically an “online family bank” and a one-stop shop for the entire family’s online banking needs, whether it’s prepaid cards for the kids, tracking cash flow in real life, monitoring allowances or donating to your kids’ favourite charities.

-Parents can start with reward charts and to-do lists for younger kids, then add features like prepaid cards and allowance management as your children grow and become more financially responsible.
-Kids can learn about saving and budgeting in the app, and they can also pay parents for things like mobile data plans and penalties for not completing chores.
+For younger kids, you can start with reward charts and to-do lists for, then add features like prepaid cards and allowance management as they grow and become more financially responsible.
+They can learn about saving and budgeting in the app, and they can also pay parents for things like mobile data plans and penalties for not completing chores.

 Free version: Free 30-day trial